hyperspy/start_jupyter_cm/README.md

 ## Install

-### Windows
+### Microsoft Windows

-In Windows the preferred way to install this package is by using the Windows MSI installers provided.
+In Microsoft Windows the preferred way to install this package is by using the Windows MSI installers provided.
 Installing the package adds the context menu entries and uninstalling it removes them.